15Max/CloudProject/LUCAS_report.md

 To deploy the system run `docker-compose up -d` in the directory containing the `docker-compose.yml` file.
 This will start both services in the background.
 Once the containers are up and running, you can access the Nextcloud web interface by navigating to: `http://localhost:8080`.
 First access can be done with the admin credentials specified in the `.env` file (see Security section for more details).
+For a guided setup of the system and usage instructions, please refer to the README file in the project repository.

 ### Security
 Security is a crucial aspect of any cloud-based system, especially when dealing with sensitive data.
 In this project, some best practices have been intentionally relaxed for demonstration purposes.
 For example, the .env file containing credentials is included in the GitHub repository.
 In a real-world deployment, this should be excluded using .gitignore, and credentials should be stored in a secure, encrypted environment.